The Mean Field Ensemble Kalman Filter: Near-Gaussian Setting: Discussion and Future Directions

 \section{Discussion and Future Directions}

-We have provided the first analysis of the error incurred by nonlinear Kalman filters beyond the linear Gaussian setting, introducing an appropriate metric, and new stability estimates in this metric, in order to do so; our framing of the problem is motivated by the framing of the analysis of the particle filter contained in \cite[Section 1]{MR3375889}, a systematization of the original proof of convergence of the particle filter appearing in \cite{del1997nonlinear}.
+We have provided the first analysis of the error incurred by ensemble Kalman filters, as approximations of true filtering distribution, beyond the linear Gaussian setting.
+We have employed an appropriate weighted TV metric and obtained new stability estimates in this metric, in order to establish the approximation results.
+Our framing of the problem is motivated by the framing of the analysis of the particle filter contained in \cite[Section 1]{MR3375889}, a systematization of the original proof of convergence of the particle filter appearing in \cite{del1997nonlinear}.
 Although it introduces new methodology and theoretical results for nonlinear Kalman filters, our work leaves open numerous avenues for further analysis; we now highlight those that we identify as particularly important.
 These remaining open problems are substantial, but the framework we map out in this paper is an appropriate one in which to address them.

 \begin{enumerate} \item[(i)] Our theorems concern the mean field limit of the ensemble Kalman filter; it is of interest to study finite particle approximations of the mean field limit, along the lines of the work in \cite{le2009large,MR2860672} and analogous continuous time analyses in \cite{ding2021ensemble,ding2021ensembleb,ding2020ensemble}.
 Analysis of mean field limits of interacting particle systems is an established field; interfacing the natural metrics employed for such analyses (Wasserstein) with those employed here (weighted TV) will be required.